 Financial assets at FVPL are recorded in the consolidated balance sheet at fair value.
-Changes in fair value are recorded in "Gain on increase in market values of FVPL investments".
+Changes in fair value are recorded in "Gain (loss) on increase (decrease) in market values of FVPL investments".
 Interest earned or incurred is recorded in interest income or expense, respectively, while dividend income is recorded as such according to the terms of the contract, or when the right of payment has been established.